US tries to name and shame Russian disinformation on Ukraine

 But publicly accusing Russia of misbehavior is ultimately a limited deterrent.
 “They don’t care about reputational damage,” he said.

-Associated Press journalists Joshua Boak in Washington and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.
+Associated Press journalists Joshua Boak in Washington, Lorne Cook in Brussels, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.